 In its MFRs, the Utility reflected purchased power of \$23,513 for water.
-In response to a staff data request, the Utility stated that purchased power for water was erroneously recorded, and acknowledged that there was a \$500 omission in the original adjustment.
-Given the Utility's response, staff made a \$500 reduction to purchased power expense for water.
+In response to a Commission staff data request, the Utility stated that purchased power for water was erroneously recorded, and acknowledged that there was a \$500 omission in the original adjustment.
+Given the Utility's response, we make a \$500 reduction to purchased power expense for water.